June 2025

 3. Journey Mapping and lo-fi wireframes

-I mapped end-to-end user flows for a 2-step flow that alternated between automation phases and guided validation steps and shared these internally for review before moving into a quick lo-fi wire framing exercise (done as a group exercise with the product trio) to visualise the flows and functionality across the views.
+I mapped end-to-end user flows that alternated between automation phases and guided validation steps and shared these internally for review before moving into a quick lo-fi wire framing exercise (done as a group exercise with the product trio) to visualise the flows and functionality across the views.

 4. Rapid Prototyping & Validation